Santia0098/JavaEE/README.md

-# Java Estandar Edition Course
+# Java Enterprise Edition Course

 This project works with Java Enterprise Edition, Docker, Postgres, OmniDB.
 Is a CRUD project, use a local database with Postgres